vahidzee/ocdaf/README.md

 To ensure compatibility, consider using the `frozen-requirements.txt`, which includes the versions of the dependencies last confirmed to work with our code.

 ## Experiments

+The details for all the experiments mentioned in the paper can be found [`experiments`](https://github.com/vahidzee/ocd/tree/main/experiments/).
+Please read through the following for a big picture guide line on how to navigate the experimental details, and reproduce the results:
 ### Running Single Experiments

 Single experiments can be conducted by defining a configuration file.
 For instance, the Birkhoff polytope figure in our paper can be reproduced with the following command: